MBOT Covered Call Strategy

 What is a covered call on MBOT?

 A covered call on MBOT is the covered call strategy applied to MBOT (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With MBOT stock trading near $1.87, the strikes shown on this page are snapped to the nearest listed MBOT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MBOT stock at $1.52 on the most recent close, the strikes shown on this page are snapped to the nearest listed MBOT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MBOT covered call max profit and max loss calculated?